radixdlt/radixdlt-js-lite-skeleton/README.md

 # radixdlt-js-lite-skeleton

-Minimal sample App to showcase some of the things that can be done with the RADIX Javascript lite Client library.
+Minimal sample App to showcase some of the things that can be done with the [Radix](https://www.radixdlt.com) Javascript lite Client library.

 ## Build Setup